How do I get ready for my trip?

-For our rafting and raft supported trips we supply the 115 liter Boundary Dry Pack made by Cascade Designs.
-The pack has comfortable shoulder and waste straps and has enough room for a sleeping bag, sleeping pad and the clothing specified on our recommended list.
+For our canoeing, rafting and raft supported trips we supply the 115 liter Boundary Dry Pack made by Cascade Designs or a similar brand.
+The pack has comfortable shoulder and waist straps and has enough room for a sleeping bag, sleeping pad and the clothing specified on our recommended list.

 What type of bags should I bring my gear in?